freckletonj/tinker/README.md

 ## Usage

 1. `git clone` this
 2.
-    a. create a scratch namespace
+    1. create a scratch namespace
-    b. go to the namespace for a lib you're interested in
+    2. go to the namespace for a lib you're interested in
 3. Tinker!

 Congrtaulations, you just saved 30sec of setup time!